ScottLogic/blog/_posts/2025-10-13-tracing-the-carbon-footprint-of-content.md

 Content production encompasses all activities directly involved in creating and editing digital content, and varies greatly based on content type and production scale.

-Energy intensive activites include <strong>equipment operation</strong> (lighting, cameras, computers), <strong>physical production</strong> (sets, construction materials, costumes and props), <strong>location production and travel</strong>, and increasingly <strong>artificial Intelligence</strong> tools for editing and visual effects.
+Energy intensive activites include equipment operation (lighting, cameras, computers), physical production (sets, construction materials, costumes and props), location production and travel, and increasingly artificial Intelligence tools for editing and visual effects.

 ### Production of hardware and software ###

 The journey of digital content begins long before creation.
-This category captures carbon emissions generated during the extraction, manufacturing and transportation of raw materials used throughout the content lifecycle.
+This category captures [upstream carbon emissions](https://www.techcarbonstandard.org/impact-categories/upstream) generated during the extraction, manufacturing and transportation of raw materials used throughout the content lifecycle.
+These emissions, although not directly resulting from an organisation's operations, are embedded in the products they use and should be accounted for.

-The <strong>hardware footprint</strong> includes cameras, microphones, headphones, memory cards, hard drives and lighting equipment. <strong>Software development</strong> requires energy for coding, testing and deploying applications.
+In the case of content, this could include cameras, microphones, headphones, memory cards, laptops hard drives and lighting equipment to name just a few.
+The software footprint on the other hand would be the result of the energy needed for coding, testing and deploying applications such as editing platforms or scriptwriting software.
-This category also encompasses the embodied carbon of <strong>network equipment</strong> such as fiber optic cables, satellite systems and routing infrastructure.
+This category also encompasses the embodied carbon of network equipment such as fiber optic cables, satellite systems and routing infrastructure.

 ### Storage and processing ###

-Modern organisations generate data at unprecedented rates, creating a growing demand for efficient storage and processing infrastructure. whether managing petabytes or gigabytes, the storage layer represents a significant emissions source.
-These emissions originate from data centre operations requiring substantial computation and cooling systems, as well as processing and transcoding needed before distribution.
+Modern organisations generate data at unprecedented rates, creating a growing demand for efficient storage and processing infrastructure.
+Whether managing petabytes or gigabytes, the storage layer represents a significant emissions source.
+These emissions originate from operations requiring substantial computation and cooling systems, embordied carbon of data centre hardware as well as processing and transcoding needed before distribution.

 [As an example, Meta reported:](https://sustainability.atmeta.com/blog/2024/09/10/estimating-embodied-carbon-in-data-center-hardware-down-to-the-individual-screws/)

-> In 2023, their carbon footprint was 7.5M metric tons of CO2e
+> In 2023, their carbon footprint was 7.5M metric tons of CO2e including 4.8 M for capital goods, which includes IT hardware purchases

-Beyond the primary content itself, organisations must store metadata: descriptions, comments, tags, translations, accessibility features and versioning information.
+Beyond the primary content itself, organisations must store metadata: descriptions, comments, tags, translations, accessibility features and versioning information, often located in separate databases, which adds up to the computing resources required.

 <strong>Data redundancy:</strong>
-To ensure reliability and availability, organisations typically store multiple copies of the same data.
+To ensure reliability and availability, organisations typically store [multiple copies of the same data](https://www.ibm.com/think/topics/data-redundancy) across different locations, formats or systems.
 While redundancy is critical for data security, disaster recovery and performance optimisation, it carries a significant environmental cost.

 ### Distribution and networking ###